How to Apply

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Ph.D. in pathology, or related cancer field.
+- Ph.D. in cancer biology, immunology or related cancer field.

-- Experience with high throughput functional biology assays.
+- Experience with functional biology of cancer models.

 - Strong organizational, record keeping and leadership skills.

-- Exceptional ability to work with a team and communicate effectively.
+- Exceptional ability to work with a team.